 This protected area of La Jolla is home to 3,000 of the rarest pine trees in the United States — the Pinus torreyana, which only grows in La Jolla and Santa Rosa Island.
 The park protects one of the last great salt marshes and waterfowl refuges in California along with pine tree preservation.

 Torrey Pines State Reserve offers many hiking trails and paths for any skill level.
-Families with young children can be seen wandering around the well-kept trails and admiring the beautiful scenery, while more advanced hikers can find trails that are challenging and enjoyable.
+Families with young children can be seen wandering around the well-kept trails and admiring the beautiful scenery, while more advanced hikers can find challenging and enjoyable trails.

 Popular trails include the Guy Fleming Trail, an easy 0.7-mile loop that is great for families or casual walkers.
 There’s Razor Point Trail, 1.4 miles of badlands with a breathtaking ocean lookout.

 Take the Beach Trail down to Torrey Pines State Beach for a more challenging workout.
-Make sure to bring water and snacks if you plan to hike or spend time in the park.
+Bring water and snacks to hike or spend time in the park.
 There aren’t any places to purchase sustenance on-site.